akxreddy/AspNetCore.Docs/aspnetcore/grpc/protobuf.md

 ### Dates and times

 The native scalar types don't provide for date and time values, equivalent to .NET's <xref:System.DateTimeOffset>, <xref:System.DateTime>, and <xref:System.TimeSpan>.
-You can specify these types by using some of Google's "Well Known Types" extensions.
+You can specify these types by using some of Protobuf's "Well Known Types" extensions.
 These extensions provide code generation and runtime support for complex field types across the supported platforms.

 The following table shows the date and time types: